People with cancer may have pain for a number of reasons. Different healthcare professionals can help you manage your pain in hospital or at home.

 Some people have pain from other health conditions such as arthritis or diabetes.
 Your pain treatment plan should include other conditions that cause pain as well as cancer.

 What can make pain feel worse?

-Social or work stresses can also affect how you experience pain.
-For example, not being able to see friends or not being able to work can make pain feel worse.
+Our home, social or work life can have a positive or negative effect on pain.
+For example, not being able to get out and see friends or go to work may make pain feel worse.

 Your doctors or nurses may talk about your pain in different ways.
-Below are different types of pain you may hear about:
+Pain can be described or grouped depending on:

 Soft tissue pain